D1ang/EL1TE/README.md

 # EL1TE

+## Contents

+Introduction
+UX
+User stories

+## Introduction
 Milestone project 1: User-Centric Frontend Development - Code Institute

-As a current employee of a screen-press company a need for new concepts in sports clothing has been requested to get more customers.
+As a current employee of a screen-press company a need for new concepts in sports clothing has been requested to get more customers in sport.
-The site needs to be small, informative, quick and to use a well thought-out logic.
+The site needs to be small, informative, quick and to use a well thought-out logic to make as know on the web and to trigger new customers attention.

 ## Demo
 A live demo version can be found [here](https://d1ang.github.io/EL1TE/).